lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 # SCHC Applicability to CoAP

+The SCHC Compression Rules can be applied to CoAP headers.
 SCHC Compression for CoAP header MAY be done in conjunction with the lower layers (IPv6/UDP) or independently.
 The SCHC adaptation layers, described in Section 5 of {{RFC8724}}, may be used as shown in {{Fig-SCHCCOAP1}}, {{Fig-SCHCCOAP2}} and {{Fig-SCHCCOAP3}}.